Fibromyalgia is a world of mystery and this natural fibromyalgia treatment guide will help you to clear up this mystery.

 These are just a few examples of how you can get intoxicated with heavy metals:

 There are many ways to test for metal toxicity: a blood, stool, hair, or urine test.
-In order to eliminate all the guesswork, the Metal Toxicity test by the Great Plains Laboratory is a great solution.
+In order to eliminate all the guesswork, the Metal Toxicity test by Vibrant Wellness is a great solution.

 Mitochondrial Dysfunction and the OAT Test